The Virginity Hit: Production

 Filming took place in New Orleans, Louisiana during the summer of 2009.
 Much of the footage were shot by the cast themselves, for a span of months.
 Lead actor Matt Bennett stated "20 percent" of the film was scripted and the cast were given freedom to create scenes.

 Marketing

-The film was announced and later screened at Comic-Con, during McKay and Ferrell's presentation for the film, The Other Guys (directed by McKay and starring Ferrell).
+The film was announced and later screened at San Diego Comic-Con, during McKay and Ferrell's presentation for the film, The Other Guys (directed by McKay and starring Ferrell).

 To help promote the film, billboards with a help line for people who are still virgins were released.
 Local politicians in Louisiana, Miami, San Diego, and Arizona demanded the removal of the billboards.

 A trailer was attached to The Last Exorcism, a film written by Botko and Gurland.

 Reception

 The film received largely negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 29% based on reviews from 49 critics, with an average rating of 4.6/10.
 The website's critics consensus reads: "A found footage farce without any trace of believability, The Virginity Hit is a painfully unfunny sex comedy that is even more amateurish than its hapless protagonist."
 On Metacritic the film has a score of 40 out of 100 based on reviews from 17 critics.